 The skin on your scalp will be numbed.
 Next, a device that holds your head still will be placed on your head.
-(Sometimes this is not done).
-Your doctor will make a small incision and a small hole in your skull.
+Sometimes the device is not needed.
+A small incision and a small hole will be made in your skull.
 A thin needle will be inserted using a computer.
 The computer will help guide the needle to the exact spot.
-Using the needle, your doctor will remove tissue from your brain.
+Using the needle, tissue will be removed from your brain.
 A dressing will then be applied.

-Your doctor will drill a hole into part of your scull.
-He will insert a needle into your brain to remove tissue.
 A CT or MRI scan might be used to help find the biopsy site.
+A hole will be drilled into part of your scull.
+A needle will be inserted into your brain to remove tissue.
 Staples or sutures may be used to close the incision.
 A dressing will then be applied.

-Your doctor will make an incision in your scalp.
+An incision will be made in your scalp.
 Part of the skull will then be removed.
 The sheets that cover your brain will be opened.
-Your doctor will remove a small sample of brain tissue.
+A small sample of brain tissue will be removed.
+The sheets that cover your brain will be closed and stitched.
 The skull piece will be returned to its spot.
-Your doctor will use staples or stitches to close the area.
+Staples or stitches will be used to close the area.
 A dressing will be wrapped around your head.

 Immediately After Procedure

 After the surgery, you will be taken to the recovery room for observation.
-If you had general anesthesia, your breathing tube will likely be removed.
-Your mental status, temperature, heart rate, blood pressure, and respirations will be checked.
-Once you are stable, you will be transferred to a hospital room or be allowed to go home.
+Your vital signs will be checked.
+When you are stable, you will be transferred to a hospital room or be allowed to go home.

 How Long Will It Take?

-One to several hours (depending on the type of biopsy)
+1 to several hours, depending on the type of biopsy

 How Much Will It Hurt?

 You will not feel pain during surgery.
-After surgery, you will be given pain medicine.
+After surgery, you will be given pain medication.